dimakarp1996/Hangman/README.md

 3)In console, open the reposetory direcrory

+4)Type python3 setup.py build install

-4)Type python3 Hangman.py
+5)Type python3 Hangman.py

-5)Have fun!
+6)Have fun!

 # How to run unit tests: